Control the Appearance of Marks in the View

 Select marks in a view from the tooltip.
 Select the Allow selection by category check box to be able to select marks in a view that have the same value by clicking on a discrete field in a tooltip.
 If this check box is selected, you can use this feature to select marks in a view in Tableau Desktop, when the view is published to the web or viewed on a mobile device.

 Add or remove fields: To add and remove fields when using the automatic tooltip, right-click (control-click on Mac) the field on one of the shelves in the view and select Include in Tooltip.

-Note: The Include in Tooltip option is only available if you have not customised the tooltip.
-If you have customised the tooltip, you can return to the automatic tooltip by clicking Tooltip on the Marks card and then clicking Reset in the Edit Tooltip dialog box.
+Note: The Include in Tooltip option is only available if you have not customized the tooltip.
+If you have customized the tooltip, you can return to the automatic tooltip by clicking Tooltip on the Marks card and then clicking Reset in the Edit Tooltip dialog box.

 To change the shapes of marks: